The worst experience for a cyclist is to have to endure an uncomfortable ride.

 If you are taller than 5’10’, the 1600 model has a 56 cm frame and is probably the best choice for you.

-This lightweight bike with padded saddle is likely to provide the most comfortable ride you have ever experienced.
+This lightweight road bike with padded saddle is likely to provide the most comfortable ride you have ever experienced.

 The bike’s powerful dual pivot caliper brakes and alloy quick release rims will keep you coasting happily and safely and can support a load of up to 250 pounds.

-The shifting is built to provide smooth transitions across speed settings and will make this bike a breeze to take for a spin on many types of surfaces.
+The shifting is built to provide smooth transitions across speed settings and will make this road bike a breeze to take for a spin on many types of surfaces.

 If your height is between 5’4″ and 6’4″, this bike may be the choice for you.